-Now, I’m not talking about traditional sports drinks like Gatorade and PowerAde, as these are generally packed full of sugar and artificial ingredients that may hinder rather than support your efforts at the gym.
-To adequately refuel, recharge and restore your body after workouts, here are five incredibily nourishing drinks I recommend trying.
+Now, I’m not talking about traditional sports drinks like Gatorade and PowerAde, as a lot of these contain added sugars and artificial ingredients that may hinder rather than support your efforts at the gym.
+To adequately refuel, recharge and restore your body after workouts, here are five incredibly nourishing drinks I recommend trying.

 Low-Fat Chocolate Milk